 What turf species can Tenacity be applied to?

-Tenacity can be applied to many of the turf types commonly found on fairways, roughs, or for sod production, such as Kentucky bluegrass, perennial ryegrass, tall fescue, fine fescue, centipedegrass, and St. Augustinegrass (sod only).
+Tenacity can be applied to many of the turf types commonly found on fairways, roughs, or for sod production, such as Kentucky bluegrass, perennial ryegrass, tall fescue, fine fescue, and centipedegrass.
 Lower use rates are recommended for perennial ryegrass, fine fescue, and St. Augustinegrass.
 Tenacity is not for use on putting greens.

 What are some of the unique benefits of Tenacity herbicide?